 Email responses follow what’s called a “binomial distribution”.
-That’s because each result is binary – it’s either: opened or not opened, clicked or not clicked, purchased or not purchased.
+That’s because each result is binary – it’s either opened or not opened, clicked or not clicked, purchased or not purchased.

-In a perfect, clinically controlled world, you’d be able to run infinite split tests.
+In a perfect, clinically controlled world, you’d be able to run infinite tests.
 But that’s not feasible.

 Lastly, there’s the problem of sampling bias.
 You can’t be 100% certain that your ESP will always randomly select your sample groups.
 And even if they do, there’s a high probability that there will be inherent skews in your data, thus reducing the reliability of your results.

-We’ve helped our clients run literally THOUSANDS of split tests over the years.
-We know what works in email marketing, probably better than anyone else.
+We’ve helped our customers run literally THOUSANDS of tests over the years and we’ve designed countless scientific experiments.
+Our Chief Scientist Dr Neil Yager literally wrote the book on data mining.
+We know what works in email marketing better than anyone else.